LOCATION, ACCESS AND OWNERSHIP

-An initial reconnaissance mapping and sampling program carried out by Avalon in 1999 confirmed the presence of economically-significant tantalum mineralization at several locations on the property.
-Data also revealed high-grade cesium mineralization in association with the tantalum.
+An initial reconnaissance mapping and sampling program carried out by Avalon in 1999 confirmed the presence of economically-significant lithium-cesium-tantalum mineralization at several locations on the property.

 Rare metal pegmatites on the Lilypad Lakes property occur over a minimum area of 10 km2.
 Diamond drilling conducted by Avalon (2001-2003) was focused on tantalum.
 All pegmatites exhibit good continuity to depth, high degrees of fractionation and are enriched in cesium, rubidium and lithium, as well as tantalum.
 Lithium occurs primarily in both spodumene and lepidolite in the dykes explored to date.

 Drill intercepts from the 2000-2001 drilling with lithium values are listed in the table below.
 Nine drill holes encountered lithium above the 0.6% cutoff for the intercept, with some holes with multiple intercepts.
 For example, drill hole LRD01-22 had three separate intercepts including 1.0% Li2O over 3m, 1.0% Li2O over 18.45m and 1.07% Li2O over 3.7m - all of which were accompanied by cesium values at greater than 1% Cs2O.